Tuesday 19th September 2023

 Speaker Information:

-I have over 15 years’ experience as a neuro physiotherapist.
-During last 5- years I have enjoyed expanding my clinical skills in the use of functional electrical stimulation, in the application, set up and review of the ODFS.
-I have also relished the challenge in co-leading the design, implementation and evaluation of a FES service for foot drop.
+Ellen Armitage has over 17 years’ experience as a neuro physiotherapist.
+During last 7- years I have enjoyed expanding my clinical skills in the use of functional electrical stimulation, in the application, set up and review of the ODFS.

 Christine Singleton